pdy-sdn/pandeysudan.github.io/_talks/talks.md

        alt="Sudan Pandey with Ashraf Habibullah at the 7th ACEE Conference" style="width:600px;">
   <figcaption style="font-size:0.9em; text-align:left;">
-    A great moment at the 7th ACEE with Ashraf Habibullah
+    A great moment at the 7th ACEE with Ashraf Habibullah.
   </figcaption>
 </figure>